bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

 To find encodings of a given X coordinate *x*, we first need the inverse of *XSwiftEC*.
 The function *XSwiftECInv(x, u, case)* either returns *t* such that *XSwiftEC(u, t) = x*, or *None*.
-The *case* variable is an integer in range 0 to 7 inclusive, which selects which of the up to 8 valid such *t* values to return:
+The *case* variable is an integer in range *0..7*, which selects which of the up to 8 valid such *t* values to return:

 - *XSwiftECInv(x, u, case)*:
   - If *case & 2 = 0*: